 - Go to “File”, “Save As” to save your file.
 Be sure that “Inkscape SVG” is selected, name your file, and click “Save”.

-That’s it, you are ready to go with your new .svg!
-If you’d like the file I used in this tutorial (Work until your idols become rivals!) – download it in .studio3 format or .svg.
+That’s it, you are ready to go with your new SVG!
+If you’d like the file I used in this tutorial (Work until your idols become rivals!) – save one of the images below to Pinterest and download it in SVG format below.
 As always, this file is free for commercial use but you cannot sell the file itself.
-Plus, it’s great business advice! 🙂
+Plus, it’s great business advice!